-Jimmy Turrell is a graphic artist based in London.
+Jimmy Turrell is a graphic artist and video director.

 He studied at Central St Martins School of Art.
 He combines a love of handmade collage, drawing, screenprinting and painting alongside digital techniques.
 He’s presently very inspired by Fade To Mind Records, DJ Rashad, Erin O’Keefe, early copies of Flipside Magazine and good old London Town.